min2ha/ukwa-site/content/target/43437/index.en.md

   "subject": "EU Referendum"
 }

-# Varsity: Cambridge University Student Newspaper: In or out?
-Cambridge experts give their view on the EU

 An article consisting of a set of five short interviews with Cambridge academics, discussing their views, fears and predictions in relation to the EU Referendum.